guduf/awesome-repositories/README.md

 - **[dzharii/awesome-typescript](https://github.com/dzharii/awesome-typescript):** A collection of awesome TypeScript resources for client-side and server-side development.
 - **[Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy):** A curated list of awesome warez and piracy links.
 - **[jaywcjlove/awesome-mac](https://github.com/jaywcjlove/awesome-mac):** Collect premium software in various categories.
+- **[Kickball/awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted):** This is a list of Free Software network services and web applications which can be hosted locally.
+Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
-- **[luruke/awesome-casestudy](https://github.com/luruke/awesome-casestudy)** Curated list of technical case studies on WebGL and creative development
+- **[luruke/awesome-casestudy](https://github.com/luruke/awesome-casestudy):** Curated list of technical case studies on WebGL and creative development
 - **[kdeldycke/awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood):** Curated list of falsehoods programmers believe in.
 - **[rShetty/awesome-podcasts](https://github.com/rShetty/awesome-podcasts):** Collection of awesome podcasts.
 - **[ChristosChristofidis/awesome-deep-learning](https://github.com/ChristosChristofidis/awesome-deep-learning):** A curated list of awesome Deep Learning tutorials, projects and communities.